 Student-Centered Learning: How School Excellence Programs Foster Holistic Development

 In today’s rapidly changing educational landscape, the need for a shift from traditional teacher-centered models to more inclusive, student-centered approaches has never been more critical.
 Student-centered learning (SCL) puts the needs, interests, and learning styles of the students at the heart of the educational experience.
-This method allows students to take ownership of their learning while fostering creativity, critical thinking, and a deeper understanding of their educational journey.
-One of the most effective ways to implement this model is through School Excellence Programs that focus on holistic development, shaping students not only academically but also socially, emotionally, and personally.
+This method allows students to take ownership of their learning while fostering creativity, critical thinking, and a deeper understanding of their educational journey — something that becomes difficult when schools rely heavily on traditional systems instead of evolving, as discussed in ” Why CBSE Schools Must Evolve to Meet Modern Educational Challenges.

 What is Student-Centered Learning?